-FOR NEW BUYERS IN THE HISTORICAL DISTRICT
+FOR BUILDING OWNERS IN THE HISTORICAL DISTRICT

 - The Review Board has responsibility for "procedures and policies" for historic preservation established by the City's Ordinance 05-2011.
 The process is generally triggered by an application to the City for a building permit.
 All Main St. buildings come under this Ordinance.